TERMS AND CONDITIONS

-If you prefer to purchase books off campus, you may stop by the Cashier's Office to request a book check.
+If you prefer to purchase books off campus, you may stop by the Cashier's Office to request an Advance Book Disbursement.
 The request must be made before the bookstore charging period begins.
 The specific dates to request a book check for each semester are as follows:

 |Term||Full Term & 10 Week||Session II|

 |Fall 2020||July 27 - 31||October 7 - 9|

 |Spring 2021||November 23 - 27||February 19 & 22|

 |Summer 2021||April 26 - 30||June 11 & 14|

 Any non-covered amounts must be paid by the end of fee payment period.